1962 Algerian Constituent Assembly election

-Constituent Assembly elections were held in Algeria on 28 September 1962, the first legislative elections since independence in July.
+Constituent Assembly elections were held in Algeria on 20 September 1962, the first parliamentary elections since independence in July.
+The elections were held alongside a referendum that confirmed the powers and term length of the Assembly.

 The Assembly was to have a one-year mandate to draw up and promulgate a constitution.
 A single list of 196 National Liberation Front candidates was put to voters to approve, 180 of which were Arabs and 16 of which were of European origin.
-A reported 99.6% voted in favour, with a turnout of 83.8%.
+A reported 99.6% voted in favour, with a turnout of 84%.

 The constitution was approved in a referendum in September 1963, and the mandate of the Assembly was extended by a year in accordance with article 77.
 However, President Ahmed Ben Bella froze the Assembly's activities and assumed full powers on 3 October 1963.